janko/janko.io/_posts/2018-06-02-httprb-is-great.md

 This works with streaming requests and responses.
-For regular requests the total size needs to be calculated first for setting the `Content-Length` request header, so in this case the compressed request body will be written to disk.
+For regular requests the total size needs to be calculated first for setting the `Content-Length` request header, so in this case the compressed request body will be written to disk before it's sent.
 But with [chunked requests] the request body will be compressed on-the-fly, as those don't require the `Content-Length` request header.

 ## Memory Usage

 Ruby processes tend to consume a lot of memory.
-Rubyists deal with this in various ways: tweaking Ruby's GC settings, killing web workers once they reach certain memory threshold, running the Ruby processes on jemalloc etc.
+Ruby developers deal with this in various ways: tweaking Ruby's GC settings, killing web workers once they reach certain memory threshold, running the Ruby processes on jemalloc etc.
+However, I think there are still many opportunities for reducing the amount of objects we allocate in the first place, which is the approach that [Richard Schneeman] ([derailed_benchmarks] & countless PRs), [Sam Saffron] ([rack-mini-profiler], [memory_profiler], [flamegraph], [RubyBench.org]), and Eric Wong (Ruby commits) actively promote.

-But the approach that I believe doesn't get talked about enough is reducing the amount of memory you allocate.
-Eric Wong (the author of [Unicorn]) talks about this in a ruby-talk thread titled "[String memory use reduction techniques]".
+Eric Wong (Unicorn author and Ruby committer) recently talked about this in a ruby-talk thread titled "[String memory use reduction techniques]".
-There Eric states that what is often to blame for high memory usage in Ruby applications are **string objects**.
+There, Eric states that what is often to blame for high memory usage in Ruby applications are **string objects**.
 He shows various techniques for limiting string allocations, as well as deallocating strings that are no longer needed.
 After all, the less "garbage" there is, the better the garbage collector will perform :wink:

 It so happens that HTTP intractions can allocate a lot of strings, especially for large request and response bodies.
-I've created a [benchmark][memory benchmark] that profiles memory usage of http.rb, Net::HTTP, RestClient, and HTTParty.
+I [measured][memory benchmark] memory usage of http.rb, Net::HTTP, RestClient, and HTTParty when uploading and downloading 10 MB of data.
 Here are the results:

 | Library    | Uploading 10MB | Downloading 10MB |
 | :--------- | -------------: | ---------------: |